 THE CITY OF HYPHENS (OR THE DRUNKEN CORONER): TRIESTE

 Italy’s most unusual city is nagged by lost circumstance.

 “But why are you in Trieste?” the woman asked.

 The scene was a popular cafe in an obscure northern Italian port.
-If it were included in a list of Italian cities, this place would be in the etcetera section.
+In a list of Italian cities, this place would probably be in the etcetera section.

 That’s no exaggeration.
-So remote is Trieste from the minds of many Italians that they have real problems pinning down its location.
-You’ll need to look closely when searching for this city on some maps.
+So remote is Trieste from the minds of many Italians that they have real problems pinning down its location on maps.
+You’ll need to look closely when searching for this city.
 In my own atlas it’s located just on the crease separating two pages, with the Tri on one page and the este – slightly out of alignment – on the other.